fopasten/section-11/examples/reports/BLOCK_REPORT_EXAMPLES.md

 ramp — well within the <1.5 guideline.
 Both key performance markers hit targets, with VO2max power exceeding by 7W.
-The standout metric is long ride decoupling dropping from 4.8% to 2.1% — the aerobic engine is building nicely.
+The standout metric is long ride decoupling dropping from 4.8% to 2.1% — the aerobic engine is building nicely, confirmed by the aggregate durability trend improving steadily across all four weeks (3.2% → 1.8%).
 Grey zone stayed well controlled throughout, with only a minor creep in week 3 (4.2%) during peak load.
+TID held Polarized at block scale (PI 3.05).
 One flag triggered in week 3 but was handled correctly with a session modification.
 Deload week brought TSB back to +28, athlete enters next block fresh.

 Next Block Plan:
   Phase: Peak / Race Specificity